9 Best VR Games: PC or PS4?

 Your hands in this game are the motion controllers.
 You can grab items with the trigger and throw them.
 Choosing between HTC Vive and Oculus, you should note that vive wands are better for holding objects giving its shape and weight, while the touch controllers feel more like your hands’ extensions.

-The first episode of The Gallery made me stand, jump, move crouching and crawling unstoppable for almost 3 hours.
+The first episode of The Gallery made me stand, jump, move to crouch and crawling unstoppable for almost 3 hours.
 As I finished playing, I found myself standing in the middle of the room with a gaping mouth and a wild wish to play more.
 Moving inside such a beautifully mysterious 3D environment made my VR experience simply unforgettable.

 Requirements: HTC Vive / Oculus; motion controllers.